Causal Mediation in Natural Experiments

-For settings where researchers are not comfortable specifying a specific distribution for the error terms, a semi-parametric CF will nonetheless consistently estimate CM effects.
+For settings where researchers are not comfortable specifying a specific distribution for the error terms, a semi-parametric MTE approach will nonetheless consistently estimate CM effects.
 This method maintains the same identification strategy but avoids assuming a specific error distribution.
-This estimation approach is used in the modern semi-parametric approach to estimating MTEs, for example in \cite{brinch2017beyond,heckman2007econometric}.
+This estimation approach is used in the modern semi-parametric approach to estimating the distribution of MTEs, for example in \cite{brinch2017beyond,heckman2007econometric}.

 The semi-parametric approach begins with flexible estimation of the first-stage, estimating the mediator propensity score,

 where $\vec X_i$ must include the instrument(s) $\vec X_i^{\text{IV}}$.
 This can be estimated using flexible methods, as long as the first-stage is estimated $\sqrt{n}$-consistently.\footnote{ If an estimate of the first-stage that is not $\sqrt{n}$-consistent is used (e.g., a modern machine learning estimator), then the resulting second-stage estimate will not be $\sqrt{n}$-consistent. } An attractive option is the \cite{klein1993efficient} semi-parametric binary response model, which avoids relying on an assumed distribution of first-stage errors though requires a linear specification.
 If it is important to avoid a linear specification, then a probability forest avoids linearity assumptions \citep{athey2019generalized} --- though is best used for cases with many columns in the $\vec X_i$ variables.